jean-cq/Orbital-JustMakeCents/README.md

     - Allow users to visualise their expenses(e.g. pie chart and bar plot) by week, by month, by year
 8. Lending & Borrowing page
     - Tick if the person returns money or the user returns money
+    - Better have an notification if the user has unticked lending and borrowing record

 ## ❓Problems and Suggestions Araised from Testing
 1. Analytics